 The second section of paragraph 7.6 of UNI EN ISO 9001 states that: “The organization has to establish processes to ensure that monitoring and measurement can be, and are, carried out in line with monitoring and measurement requirements".

 Therefore, a process must be a series of operations to ensure that measurements are performed in accordance with the requirements for these activities, as reported in the application of UNI EN ISO 10012: "Measuring Management Systems - Requirements for Processes and measuring equipment".

 What does it mean to calibrate an instrument?

 The calibration is to identify metrological characteristics of a measuring instrument and it may be defined as a "photograph" of the instrument in its current state.
 It is the result of a comparison with a reference sample and it does not contemplate the adjustment of the instrument.

 The aim of calibration is to verify accuracy, that is the difference between the value detected by the instrument and the known value of reference sample, hence the term “with reference to acknowledged samples”.
 We must not confuse calibration with adjustment: while calibration is an operation that allows you to define the metrological characteristics of an instrument, the adjustment aims to make the device more accurate, so it is about the relationship entry/exit of the instrument in order to improve its performance and to make it suitable to its usage.

-In the event that an adjustment is required, where possible, the sequence of steps shall be as follows: initial calibration ---> adjustment ---> final calibration.
+In the event that an adjustment is required, where possible, the sequence of steps shall be as follows: initial calibration (as found) ---> adjustment ---> final calibration (as left).
 The adjustment service is excluded from the instrument calibration service and must be expressly requested by the customer and quoted separately.